JacquesBonet/jss-material-ui/README.md

 # A new small styled libray
-So I decided to develop a library with the folowing objective:
+So I decided to develop a library with the following objective:

 * use material-ui styling system, so compatibiity is 100%
 * more component oriented